unphurlng/adventure-quest/README.md

 ## Quests Data

-The information about each quests should be specified via data.
+The information about each quest should be specified via data.
 This is an array of object where each object describes a particular quest.
 Each quest object should have the same properties and specified information, though the values are different.
 Each object needs to have properties for:

 1. Its `id`.
-Some up with a short string unique to that quest, like `monsters`, `dragons`, `treasure`.
+Come up with a short string unique to that quest, like `monsters`, `dragons`, `treasure`.
 1. Information to be displayed about the quest on the `quest.html` page.
 Could be things like title, description, image file to display, audio file to play.
 1. Choice list.
 The question object will need to have a property that describes the choices available to the user with which to respond.
 Each choice is itself an object.
 It needs properties for:
     1. Its `id`.
 Short string unique to that choice
-    1. Display information such as description, and what text to display if that choices is chosen
+    1. Display information such as description, and what text to display if that choice is chosen
     1. Information about how to modify the user object if that choice is made.

 An example quest data is provided below.